Software Guide3D Visualization

 Target users: Programmers, mechanical engineers, 3D printing designers who need reproducible, parameter-driven parts.

 The power of this system is its reproducibility and customisation.
 You can change a single variable in your script to alter an entire model's dimensions, making it perfect for generating variants of a design.
 While this code-first workflow is a major departure from direct manipulation modellers like SketchUp or Blender and is not suited for organic sculpting, it's unparalleled for functional, mechanical components.
-For users who value precision over artistic freedom, OpenSCAD provides a robust, logical, and completely free framework.
+For users who value precision over artistic freedom, OpenSCAD provides a logical, reliable, and completely free framework.
 The final models can then be exported for photorealistic rendering to visualise the final product in its environment.

 Website: https://openscad.org/downloads.html